-If you’re looking to add a cold air intake and tune on your car, the answer is no. You do not need a tune after installing a cold air intake.
+Addressing the common question of do you need a tune for a cold air intake, the answer is no. You do not need a tune after installing a cold air intake.
 A cold air intake will give you more horsepower and torque off the line if installed correctly with an exhaust system that has been tuned for it.
 If you install a new chip or tuner without having first installed the correct exhaust system, your engine might be damaged in ways which can’t be undone.

 How Does Cold Air Intake Work Exactly?